 This course will explore the use of imaging techniques as they relate to crime scene and evidence documentation.
 The first portion of the course focuses on film/digital image capture and the second on digital image processing using Adobe Photoshop and other software.
 The course includes extensive hands-on experience both in photography as well as image processing labs.
 Topics include but are not limited to: theory, techniques, crime, scenes, evidence, macro, alternate light energy, photogrammetry, image clarification and legal considerations.

 The University of New Haven offers a wide variety of in-depth courses that create a transformational educational experience for our students.
-To view the complete list of courses you'll take while pursuing a Masters of Science in Forensic Technology, check out the Academic Catalog:
+To view the complete list of courses you'll take while pursuing a Master of Science in Forensic Technology, check out the Academic Catalog:

 An advanced degree from the University of New Haven will help you take your career to the next level.
 Each program offers convenient scheduling, personalized attention, and state-of-the-art facilities.